kard3n/cblock/cblock/src/schema_definitions/README.md

 | DELETE_UNCONDITIONAL | u | Item should be deleted unconditionally |
 | CONTAINER            | e | Marks element as container/segment, whose children should be analyzed together |

-Tags used for children of a CONTAINER element
+Tags used for children of a CONTAINER element (leaves)

 | Name         | Symbol | Description                                                                      |
 |--------------|--------|----------------------------------------------------------------------------------|